-The surroundings of Kavala have been inhabited since prehistoric times and today there are many ancient remains.
-The town is built over the old village of Neopolis and the first information about it dates back to 7th century B.C.
+The city was built on three hills over the old village of Neopolis and the first information about it dates back to 7th century B.C.
 In the past it was conquered by the Persians, Bulgarians, Romans, Byzantines, Turks and even by the Venetians for a while.
-The Byzantines called it Hristupolis, and the Bulgarians - Morunets.
 Its population increased significantly in 1922 when refugees came from Asia Minor.

-The eastern hill is the old quarter of town.
-Small, steep streets lead to an old fortress on the hill which is worth to visit.
-Besides the castle, in the neighborhood, preserved old houses can be seen with small alleys and flower gardens.
-Here is the house-museum of Mehmet (Mohammed) Ali Pasha, who built the largest imaret in Europe in honor of his home town Kavala.
-Today the imaret works as a hotel with the same name as its original look has been preserved.
+The eastern hill next to the port is the Old Town of Kavala which occupies the entire Panagia peninsula.
+Small, steep streets among the houses lead to an old fortress on the top which is worth to visit for the view as well.
+In the Old Town is the house-museum of Mehmet (Mohammed) Ali Pasha, who built the largest imaret in Europe in honor of his home town Kavala.
+Today the imaret works as a hotel with the same name as its original look has been completely preserved, guided tours for non-guests are also allowed in certain days.
 The archeological museum exhibits artifacts from the ancient city of Amphipolis, a colony of Athens.

-Another famous landmark and symbol of the town is the Kamares Aqueduct, built around 1550 by Suleiman the Magnificent, consisting of 60 arches of various size the largest is 52 meters tall.
+Another famous landmark and symbol of the town is the Kamares Medieval Aqueduct, built around 1550 by Suleiman the Magnificent, consisting of 60 arches of various size, as the largest is 52 meters tall.